rtfisher/summerschool_lectures/README.md

 Be sure that the full path of the directory to which you downloaded the file contains no spaces, as this may cause the following process to fail.
 - From the same directory where you have downloaded the Docker file, build the container and the code:
+  - docker build -t flashx-app --progress=plain -f flashx_dockerfile .
+- OR to build from scratch, one can _optionally_ use the --no-cache flag:
   - docker build --no-cache -t flashx-app --progress=plain -f flashx_dockerfile .
 - If the build is successful, you will see the string "SUCCESS" after the link line.